-If you want to read only a part of a variable in a GDA, call gdaReadSome.
+If you want to read only a part of a matrix, array, string, or string array from a GDA, call gdaReadSome.
+Sparse matrices and structures may not be read in parts.

-19.3.3 Updating Variables in GDA's
+20.3.3 Updating Variables in GDA's

 To overwrite an entire variable in a GDA, you may call gdaUpdate or gdaUpdateAndPack.
 If the new variable is not the same size as the variable that it is replacing, gdaUpdate will leave empty bytes in the file, while gdaUpdateAndPack will pack the file (from the location of the variable that is being replaced to the end of the file) to remove those empty bytes.